nopnop2002/esp-idf-mirf/Multiple-Receive/README.md

 Therefore, it is possible to receive from a maximum of five transmitting sides.
 This example receive from 1RECV/2RECV/3RECV/4RECV/5RECV.

-The ESP32 acts as a receiver from five pipes.
+The ESP32 acts as a receiver from five pipes.(DataPipe #1 to #6)
+In this library, DataPipe#0 is used to receive Ack Payload when sending.
 I tested it with [this](https://github.com/nopnop2002/Arduino-STM32-nRF24L01/tree/master/example/Multiple-Receive%20Communication).

 ![MultiCast-2](https://user-images.githubusercontent.com/6020549/149723671-e5a4fd63-199c-4716-8cc7-d3806b562243.jpg)